 - It would help if you quit smoking for a while; tobacco limits the gums’ blood flow, prolonging your recovery period.

 - If you are a sports person, especially in contact sports, you should take a break until your implant has completely healed.
 Hitting your mouth right after the implant can loosen it, failing the entire procedure.
 Depending on the intensity of the impact, your implant can even fly off from your mouth.

 Having a missing tooth can affect your smile, how you talk and how you eat.
 A dental implant is the best way to replace a missing tooth as it lasts for a lifetime.
-Our dental office in Pompano Beach can replace a missing tooth with an implant(s).
+Our dental Clinic in Pompano Beach can replace a missing tooth with an implant(s).

 See our dentist for an examination to determine you’re the suitability of implants for your tooth.
 Then, book an appointment with us today and get dental implant in Pompano Beach, FL.